Skip to content

 Croatia by season

-Spring (April–June).
-The coast wakes up: April and early May are green and mild but the sea is still cool, while late May and June hit the sweet spot — warm air, a sea warming through the low 20s°C, long days and modest crowds.
-Ferry schedules fill out through June.
-This is one of the two best windows of the year.
+Spring (April-June).
+The coast wakes up: April and early May are green and mild but the sea is still cool, while late May and June hit the sweet spot - warm air, a sea warming through the low 20s°C, long days and modest crowds.
+Ferry schedules fill out through June, and it’s one of the two best windows of the year.

-Summer (July–August).
+Summer (July-August).
 The headline season: hot, dry and sunny, with the warmest sea of the year (Adriatic surface temperatures reach the mid-20s°C).
-It is also the most crowded and most expensive time, with peak accommodation rates, busy ferries and packed old towns.
+It’s also the most crowded and most expensive time, with peak accommodation rates, busy ferries and packed old towns.
 Book everything well ahead, and start sightseeing early to beat the heat.
+For a closer look at the two peak months, see Croatia in July and Croatia in August.

 Autumn (September-October).
 The other prime window.
 September keeps a warm sea (often around 23-24°C) and summer’s long light with thinner crowds and easing prices - arguably the single best month on the coast.
 October cools steadily, the sea is still swimmable early in the month, and the inland parks turn to autumn colour, though some seasonal coastal businesses begin to wind down.